-Global sales from cement exports by country totaled US$10.1 billion in 2018.
+Global sales from cement exports by country amounted to US$10.2 billion in 2019.
 An essential construction material, cement is typically sold in the form of grey or white powder or “clinker” lumps and modules fused together with limestone and alumino-silicates like clay.

 By category, Portland cement accounts for about two-thirds of exported global cement supplies.
 That metric should come as no surprise given that Portland is the cement type used for making concrete, mortar, stucco and grout.
 Cement clinkers represented around a quarter while miscellaneous hydraulic cements and aluminous cements came in at 5% and 3% respectively.

-Smaller percentages came from Africa (7.1%), Latin America (1.8%) excluding Mexico but including the Caribbean, then Oceania (0.2%) led by Fiji, New Zealand and Australia.
+Smaller percentages came from Africa (6.3%), Latin America (1.9%) excluding Mexico but including the Caribbean, then Oceania (0.1%) led by New Zealand and Australia.

 Cement Exports by Country